PostHog/posthog.com/contents/tutorials/abn-testing.md

 ## Creating an A/B/n test

+To create an A/B/n, go [experiments tab in PostHog](https://app.posthog.com/experiments):
+1. Click "New experiment."
+2. Add a name and description.
+3. Add feature flag key.
+In your code, you use this feature flag key to check which experiment variant the user has been assigned to.
-To create an A/B/n, go [experiments tab in PostHog](https://app.posthog.com/experiments) and click "New experiment."
-Add a name, feature flag key (I choose `homepage-abn`), and description if you want.
-Under "Experiment variants," click "Add test variant" twice to add two new variants.
+4. Under "Experiment variants," click "Add test variant" twice to add two new variants.
 Rename the three variants if you want.

 ![A/B/n experiment](../images/tutorials/abn-testing//experiment.png)

 Fill out the rest of your details like participants, goal type, secondary metrics, and minimum acceptable improvement.
-Once done, click "Save as draft" and we will go implement the A/B/n test in our app.
+Once done, click "Save as draft".

+Next, we'll implement the A/B/n test in our app.

 ## Implementing our A/B/n test

-Implementing the A/B/n requires checking the feature flag variant and handling each of our cases.
+Implementing our test requires checking the feature flag to see which experiment variant our user has been assigned to.
+We then add code to handle each variant.

 We will use a [Next.js](/docs/libraries/next-js) app where we already set up the `[PostHogProvider](/docs/libraries/next-js#app-router)` for this.

-> Need a full guide for creating a Next.js app?
-Read our [How to set up Next.js A/B tests](/tutorials/nextjs-ab-tests) tutorial.
+> Using a different library or framework?
+See our [experiment docs](/docs/experiments/adding-experiment-code) on how to add your code using our different SDKs.

 In our a `page.js` file, we: